Overview

 Preparation

-If you plan to do bulk configuration (recommended), some software needs to be installed before following the guide.
+If you plan to use HiTools Delivery and verify status using ODM, some software needs to be installed before following the guide.

 - ONVIF Device Manager